noneedanick/DeepFakeXRay/README.md

 This project is an educational web page that allows users to determine whether X-Ray images are AI-generated or authentic.

-4. Open your web browser and navigate to `http://127.0.0.1:5000` to access the application.

 ## Usage Guidelines

 - Start on the main page, which explains the exercise and its benefits.